Ákos Buzsáky

 Ákos Buzsáky (born 7 May 1982) is a Hungarian former professional footballer who played as a midfielder.

 He played in the Nemzeti Bajnokság for MTK Budapest and Ferencváros, the Primeira Liga for Porto, the Premier League for Queens Park Rangers, and the Football League for Plymouth Argyle, Queens Park Rangers, Portsmouth and Barnsley.
 Buzsáky has been capped at international level by the Hungary national team, for whom he made his debut in 2005.
-In 2008 Queens Park Rangers fans nicknamed Buzsáky "The White Pelé."

 Club career

 Early years

 Buzsáky was born in Budapest.
 He began playing football at the age of four when playing with his father, and this led to an opportunity to join the youth team Grund FC in 1986 when Buzsáky was six years old.
 His impressive talent enabled him to join his first club MTK Budapest.
 At this time under manager Henk ten Cate, MTK began to give youngsters opportunities to play in the first team, and among those given the chance to impress was Buzsáky, making his Champions League debut in the second round with a 5–1 (on aggregate) against ÍBV.
 Buzsáky made his league debut on 3 October 1999 in a match against Haladás, and on 22 April 2000, Buzsáky scored his first goal in a 3–1 win over against ZTE.
 In 2000, he won the Hungarian Cup with MTK and Buzsáky was linked with a move to NAC Breda, reuniting him with Henk ten Cate, but the club rejected the offer for Buzsáky.
 Buzsáky would go on to become a regular at MTK Budapest.